decretist/Dissertation/Chapter3/chapter3.markdown

 *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found in none of the twenty manuscript witnesses to the Lateran II canons edited by Martin Brett.[11]
+Pennington argues that there is enough doubt as to whether D.63 d.p.c.34 refers to canon 28 from Lateran II---as opposed to a canon from an earlier council or synod later reissued with minor textual variations as canon 28 at Lateran II---that it cannot be used as the sole or primary basis for imposing a *terminus post quem* of 1139 on the first recension of the *Decretum*.

-Pennington, depending on Eichbauer, argues that because the number of additional canons found in the margins of Bc, and in both the margins and appendices of Fd and Aa, fall well short of the number that would be expected if they had been copied from a Vulgate *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.[12]
-Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[13]
+Pennington, building on Eichbauer's findings, argues that because the number of additional canons found in the margins of Bc, and in both the margins and appendices of Fd and Aa, fall well short of the number that would be expected if they had been copied from a Vulgate *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.[12]
+Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[13] **Pennington also cites early manuscripts of the *Decretum* with 99 and 100 distinctions in Part I as evidence for the continuous evolution of the text between the first and second recensions.**

 ### Gratian's teaching career